ArxOne/MrAdvice/README.md

 ## Summary

-Weavisor is an open source (and free or charge) alternative to PostSharp (which is still far more advanced, see https://www.postsharp.net/)
+Weavisor is an open source (and free of charge) alternative to PostSharp (which is still far more advanced, see https://www.postsharp.net/)
-Weavisor can weave assemblies for
+Weavisor can weave assemblies for:
 * .NET framework (4 and above)
 * Mono
 * Silverlight (4 & 5)